segmentio/segment-docs/src/connections/storage/catalog/db2/index.md

 2. Click **Add**.

-3. Create a new user account with "User" priveleges.
+3. Create a new user account with "User" priveledges.
 Save the username and password, as these are required to set up the Segment configuration in a later step.

 ### Give the Segment User Permissions